soupslurpr/BeauTyXT/CONTRIBUTING.md

 The runner reports one test for the selected batch, with individual phases in logcat.
 An unknown `-e phase` is a failure, not an empty successful run.

+The `QR camera scanning` phase renders the app's actual QR images into synthetic camera frames and checks exact text through the isolated decoder.
+It covers short, Unicode, and maximum-size transfers at different sizes, positions, angles, lighting, and polarities.
+It does not access the camera;
+physical autofocus, glare, and display moire need separate camera checks.

 With AGP 9.4.1, the connected-test task's `--serial` filter throws an upstream immutable-list exception. `ANDROID_SERIAL=SERIAL` avoids that filter, but on the API 37 emulator the runner then passes an invalid Android user ID (`-2`) and